ibm-cloud-docs/cephaas/sdsaas_block_spec.md

 ## Endpoint URLs
 {: #endpoint-url}

 IBM SDSaaS Block Storage API is available in all SDSaaS deployments.
-To get the endpoint URL to be used for a deployment - [TBD]
+To get the endpoint URL that you can use for a deployment, contact your designated IBM Technical Advisor.

 ## Authentication